 Ingredients List

-- Beef: 1 pound of flank steak, thinly sliced
+- Beef: 1 pound flank steak, thinly sliced

 - Vegetables: 1 cup carrots, julienned; 1 cup cucumbers, sliced; 1 cup lettuce leaves